cccswann/technical-book-notes/README.md

 Notes I've taken from technical books, articles, and papers I've read or am currently reading.

+**Note:** I'm currently working on getting all my notes (handwritten) together, transcribed, and organized into this repo for quick reference.
+It might take a bit 😅

 ## Currently Reading 📖

 ### Books